LiorZ/hdac8_thesis/thesis.rst

 ..
 (DONE) ORA: here you need a smoother transition: something like: People have worked on several systems, and one of the most studies is the MHC-peptide interaction…. %
 ..

 	Substrate specificity studies encompass a wide range of biological systems.
 One of the most studied is the interaction between MHC and peptide, as these proteins are involved heavily in various malignant and infecious diseases [55]_. *Dönnes et al.* developed SVMHC - an SVM based approach for the prediction of peptide binding to MHC class I proteins [56]_ .
 A similar method that involves support vector machine regression (SVR) models was developed by Wen Liu *et al* [57]_.
 Furman & Margalit *et al* developed a pipeline in which the peptide structure in the MHC groove was used as a template upon which peptide candidates were threaded, and their compatibility to bind was evaluated by statistical pairwise potentials.
 All these methods have the advantage of being fast and sometimes extremely accurate; however, they typically require large amounts of experimental training data, and thus may fail for systems that have not been well-characterized experimentally.
+Our method isn't dependent on this large array of data , except for binding affinity or catalysis rates of the substrates.

 ..
-ORA: the method we proposes is actually not dependent on all that data… you should mention it after the sentence "All these…" ]
+(DONE) ORA: the method we proposes is actually not dependent on all that data… you should mention it after the sentence "All these…" ]
 ..
 (DONE) ORA: in the above paragraph you can cite my phd thesis that used simple pairwise residue potentials and threading to determine peptide binding specificity for MHC molecules ... %
 ..